Program OverviewPrinter Friendly

 |OAGN-125||Office Procedures and Communications|

 - Office Administration – General faculty members have business world experience and up-to-date knowledge of current trends, business practices and related technology requirements.

 - Small class environments connect you with experienced, knowledgeable and approachable faculty, which fosters inclusiveness.

-- You further your career opportunities by earning a diploma that reflects high standards of learning.
+- Further your career opportunities by earning a diploma that reflects high standards of learning.